quicwg/base-drafts/draft-ietf-quic-transport.md

 A server acknowledges the use of a Retry packet for a connection using the retry_connection_id transport parameter; see
 {{transport-parameter-definitions}}.
-If the server sends a Retry packet, the server adds a retry_connection_id transport parameter that contains the value of the Source Connection ID field from the Retry packet.
+If it sends a Retry packet, the server also subsequently includes the value of the Source Connection ID field from the Retry packet in its retry_connection_id transport parameter.

 A server always includes an original_connection_id transport parameter.
-If the server sends a Retry packet, it MUST include the Destination Connection ID field from the client's first Initial packet in the original_connection_id transport parameter; otherwise the original_connection_id transport parameter MUST be copied from the client Initial.
+If it sends a Retry packet, the server MUST subsequently include the Destination Connection ID field from the client's original Initial packets - packets received by the server prior to sending the Retry packet -  in the original_connection_id transport parameter.
+If the server did not send a Retry packet, the value of the original_connection_id transport parameter MUST be copied from the Destination Connection ID field of the most recent client Initial packets.

 If the client received and processed a Retry packet, it MUST validate that the retry_connection_id transport parameter is present and correct; otherwise, it